How the jury in the Ahmaud Arbery case ended up nearly all white — and why it matters

 "The standard is so easy to articulate some kind of race-neutral reason that it's very difficult for the judge," Suja Thomas, a law professor at the University of Illinois at Urbana-Champaign, told NPR.

 In the trial of the three men accused in the death of Arbery, prosecutors argued that the defense attorneys' peremptory strikes were race based.
-The defense attorneys argued that they struck some potential Black jurors not because of their race but rather because they had expressed support for Arbery in the past or had made up their minds about the case, according to The Washington Post.
+The defense attorneys argued that they struck some potential Black jurors not because of their race but rather because they were biased against the defendants and had made up their minds about the case.

 The practice is far from limited to defense attorneys, though.
 Thomas said it's typically prosecutors who try to dismiss, for example, Black jurors from cases involving a Black defendant.

-A 2010 report by the nonprofit Equal Justice Initiative found that the exclusion of people of color from criminal juries was "widespread" across the United States.
+A 2021 report by the nonprofit Equal Justice Initiative said that the "longstanding problem of racial bias" in the U.S. "imperils the legitimacy" of the country's justice system.

 Setzer said juries that aren't racially diverse can undermine the public's confidence about the fairness of a trial.